bagwansaniya/Project4/README.md

-# Project4
-Week 4 project  build a to-do list website
+# Week 4 Task of Motioncut Internship.

+## Creating a To Do List WebApp.

+## Features
+- Add Task
+- Mark as Complete/Incomplete
+- Delete the completed Task.